denten-books/plain-text/3-format.md

 Form in the sense of "outward shape" suggests an emphasis on what Susan Sontag deemed the "sensory experience" or the "erotics" of art.
-In "Against Interpretation" Sontag mentions the ideal of transparency as the "highest, most liberating value in art and in criticism today."
-"Transparency means experiencing the luminousness of the thing in itself, of things being what they are" she explains [@sontag_against_1966, 9].
-Rather than to show what a work of art *means*, Sontag urges critics to show "how it is" and "that it is" [@sontag_against_1966, 10].
-To make her argument Sontag relies on the distinction between "meaning" or "content" on the one hand and "form" or the "sensory experience" of the work on the other.
-Form, in this sense, mirrors McKeown's "shape" and the "text's physical characteristics" of Hayles.
+In "Against Interpretation" Sontag mentions the ideal of transparency as the "highest, most liberating value in art and in criticism today [...] transparency means experiencing the luminousness of the thing in itself, of things being what they are. [@sontag_against_1966, 9]" Rather than show what a work of art *means*, Sontag urged critics to show "how it is" and "that it is" [@sontag_against_1966, 10].
+Form, as she saw it, mirrors McKeown's "shape" and the "text's physical characteristics" of Hayles.

 ## Format Theory